 If the Shared NG-U Unicast TNL Information IE is included in the MBS Distribution Setup Request Transfer IE in the DISTRIBUTION SETUP REQUEST message, the MB-SMF shall use the included information as the downlink termination point for the shared NG-U transport.

 If the Shared NG-U Unicast TNL Information IE is not included in the MBS Distribution Setup Request Transfer IE in the DISTRIBUTION SETUP REQUEST message, the MB-SMF shall interpret that the IP multicast is used for this shared NG-U transport, and include the Shared NG-U Multicast TNL Information IE in the MBS Distribution Setup Response Transfer IE in the DISTRIBUTION SETUP RESPONSE message.

+If the MBS Session Status IE in the MBS Distribution Setup Response Transfer IE received in the DISTRIBUTION SETUP RESPONSE message is set to "activated", the NG-RAN node shall activate corresponding MBS session resources, if applicable.